Pluribus AI 2024 Election Autopsy

 The party is paralyzed by an echo chamber culture, a lack of self-reflection, and a decaying organizational structure, preventing it from adapting or connecting with voters.

-488 findings
+488 quotes

 52 voices